randlab/pyKasso/README.md

 ## pyKasso: a stochastic karst network simulation tool

-pyKasso is a python3 open-source package intended to simulate easily and quickly karst networks using a geological model, hydrogeological, and structural data.
-It relies on a pseudo-genetic methodology where stochastic data and fast-marching methods are combined to perform thousands of simulations rapidly.
+pyKasso is a python3 open-source package intended to simulate easily and quickly discrete karst networks (DKNs) using a geological model, hydrogeological, and structural data.
+It relies on a pseudo-genetic methodology where stochastic data and fast-marching methods are combined to perform multiple simulations rapidly.
 The method is based on the stochastic karst simulator developed by Borghi et al (2012).
-It has been extended to account for anisotropy allowing to simplify the algorithm while accounting better for the geological structure following the method presented in Fandel et al. (2022).
-Statistical geometrical and topological metrics are computed on the simulated networks and compared with the same statistics computed on real karst network to evaluate the plausibility of the simulations.
+It has been extended to account for anisotropy allowing to simplify the algorithm while accounting better for the geological structure, following the method presented in Fandel et al. (2022).
+Statistical, geometrical, and topological metrics are computed on the simulated networks and compared with the same statistics computed on real karst network to evaluate the plausibility of the simulations.

+To understand the principles of pyKasso and its syntax, please have a look at this [paper](https://doi.org/10.1016/j.envsoft.2025.106362).

 ![gif_01](/img/animation_01.gif)
 ![gif_02](/img/animation_02.gif)